What is Georgia Smart?

 What is a reasonable Georgia Smart project?

-Georgia Smart projects are one-year projects that kick-start a community's smart transformation.
-These first-year projects should be planning studies.
+Georgia Smart projects are one-year projects that kick-start a community’s smart transformation.
+These first-year projects should be planning and pilot studies.
 This means that communities should propose to do work under this first-year plan of action that allows the community to study its issues, enumerate specific solutions, assess alternatives, create implementation plans, estimate costs, identify and develop future resources, establish networks, and refine its guiding framework.
-Conversely, the first-year plan should not include developing, testing, piloting, or deploying smart communities technologies, other than as would be necessary to support the planning efforts described, above.
+Conversely, the first-year plan should not include developing, or deploying smart communities technologies on a large scale, other than as would be necessary to support the planning efforts described, above.

 How do communities apply?

 Communities must write a proposal for funding under Georgia Smart.
 Proposal guidelines and requirements are provided in the Terms and Conditions, which can be found on the Georgia Smart website.
 Proposals must be submitted using the Georgia Smart website’s application portal.

 What is required for the proposal?

 Proposals comprise a project narrative, an execution plan, and supplemental documentation.
 The project narrative must address the community’s vision, guiding principles, and a specific plan of action to be undertaken during the Georgia Smart program period.
 The execution plan must address the proposed budget and schedule for the activities undertaken during the Georgia Smart program period, as well as list the key personnel involved in these activities.
 Supplemental documentation includes letters of support from key government officials, letters of understanding from non-government collaborators, and documentation of the source, type, and value of the community’s matching funds.
 A template for the proposal and examples for the letters are provided on the Georgia Smart website.